Political Call Time Fundraising: How To Make the Ask

 Of course, one of the most surefire ways to raise money from important donors is to ask them personally.
 However, it may not be practical to meet with all of your major donors face-to-face to make a fundraising ask.
 That’s where call time comes in.

 Call time offers campaigns another way to contact donors through a one-on-one conversation, but it requires less time and planning than in-person meetings may require.
 It’s one of the most prominent ways to raise money to quickly help you achieve your fundraising goals.
-In this blog, we’ll discuss what call time is, how to make fundraising asks over the phone, and some tools that can make call time even more effective for your campaign.
+In this blog, we’ll discuss what call time is, how to make fundraising asks over the phone, and an app that can make call time even more efficient for your campaign.